How to Measure Audience Engagement, and Then Increase It

 Defining Audience Engagement

-It’s often tricky for event organizers to define audience engagement.
+It’s often tricky for meeting organizers to define audience engagement.
 The problem is that many don’t set and track clear engagement goals, or they use engagement metrics that don’t show real engagement.

-But just like other event metrics, audience engagement is only meaningful when you have a way to capture it.
-Whether it's duration of attendance, participation in conversations, or questions asked or answered, you need tools to accurately record data to find actionable insights.
+But just like other meeting metrics, audience engagement is only meaningful when you have a way to capture it.
+Whether it's duration of attendance, participation in conversations, or questions asked or answered, how to measure engagement begins with having the tools to accurately record data such as this to find actionable insights.

 Audience engagement is a measure of turning attendees into active participants.
 What is the best way to do this?
 Content engagement: planning the right content and content interactions to increase audience engagement.